 Keep Your Hyundai Secure

-Garaging your Hyundai overnight and installing an approved alarm or immobiliser can reduce premiums.
-Let your insurer know about security features.
+Garaging your Hyundai overnight and fitting an approved alarm or immobiliser can reduce premiums.
+Always inform your insurer about security features.

 Hyundai Theft & Safety in Australia

-Key facts about Hyundai vehicle security and safety performance in Australia.
+Key facts about Hyundai vehicle security and safety performance across Australia.

 🔒 Hyundai Theft Risk in Australia

 Hyundai vehicles generally have a moderate theft risk in Australia.
-Modern Hyundais (2015+) with factory immobilisers and smart key systems are well-protected against theft.
+Modern Hyundais (2015+) with factory immobilisers and smart key systems are well-protected.
 Older models without immobilisers may be more vulnerable.
-Check with Australian Police for current vehicle crime statistics.
+Data from the National Crime Information System can help you check current trends.

-• Smart key and immobiliser standard on most current models
+• Smart key and immobiliser are standard on all current models

 • Parking in a garage or secure area can lower premiums